 Why a US student evaluation case competition?

-The American Evaluation Association has started a United States evaluation case competition in line with other national evaluation case competitions in Canada, the Czech Republic, India, and Cameroon.
-Winners of these national competitions then compete in the world evaluation case competition.
-Previously, without a national competition in the United States, teams were chosen to represent the United States through applications to the world competition; with the creation of the AEA student evaluation case competition, now teams will be chosen through a national competition.
+The American Evaluation Association holds an evaluation case competition in line with other national competitions in Canada, the Czech Republic, India, and Cameroon.
+Winners of these national competitions then compete in the World Evaluation Case Competition (WECC).
+Previously, without a national competition in the United States, teams were chosen to represent the United States through applications to the world competition; with the creation of the AEA Student Evaluation Case Competition, teams are selected through a national competition, ensuring a more transparent and competitive selection process.

-Additionally, this competition meets the association’s values of a global and international evaluation community (iii) as well as the continual development of evaluation professionals and the development of evaluators from under-represented groups (iv).
-It also meets the end goals of 1.4 Student members have ample opportunities to develop the leadership skills and competencies needed to practice evaluation, and contribute to the association and the evaluation knowledge base.
+Additionally, this competition aligns with the association’s values of a global and international evaluation community (iii) as well as the continual development of evaluation professionals and the development of evaluators from under-represented groups (iv).
+It also supports the end goals of 1.4 Student members have ample opportunities to develop the leadership skills and competencies needed to practice evaluation, and contribute to the association and the evaluation knowledge base.

-Teams will learn about the topic related to the case a week prior to the competition date.
-Teams are encouraged to explore any resources available to them to learn more about the topic in preparation for the case.
-On the day of the competition, teams will receive information about the case organization itself, conduct a situation analysis, and prepare an evaluation proposal for the case organization.
-In line with the world competition, there are three options for teams to prepare as their final product: a 12-page report, a non-narrated 25-slide slideshow presentation, or a 15-minute narrated presentation.
-Learn more about the competition by visiting the rules and assessment criteria.
+Teams will receive a preread about the case approximately a week prior to the competition date.
+Teams are encouraged to explore any resources available to them to prepare for the case.
+On the starting day of the competition, teams will receive the rest of the information about the case, and will prepare an evaluation proposal for the case organization using a variety of dissemination products (e.g., written reports).

 Who can compete in the competition?

-More information about eligibility, team composition, coaches, and substitutions can be found in the rules.
+More information about eligibility, team composition, coaches, and submissions can be found in the rules section.

 How do I register to compete?